thephpleague/csv/inserting.md

 ### setColumnsCount($value)

-One way to do enable the columns count check is to use the `setColumnsCount` method to set the property to an integer greater than `-1`.
+One way to do enable columns consistency is to use the `setColumnsCount` method to set the required number of columns to an integer greater than `-1`.

 ~~~php
 $writer->setColumnsCount(2);